Naval Surface Warfare Center Dahlgren Division: STEM outreach

 NSWCDD scientists and engineers share their technological expertise by participating in science, technology, engineering, and mathematics (STEM) activities to inspire students to pursue technical careers.
 NSWCDD mentors support summer academies, such as the Virginia Demonstration Project, where they introduce robotics and basic engineering principles to area middle and high school students through hands-on activities.
 NSWCDD also has educational partnerships with several universities across the U.S.

 Education

-The Department of Defense Education Activity (DoDEA), which serves as the local school district for the base, has an K-8 school, Dahlgren Elementary Middle School.
+The Department of Defense Education Activity (DoDEA), which serves as the local school district for the base, has a K-8 school, Dahlgren Elementary Middle School.
 The school first opened in 1921.
 The school's principal facility was built during World War II.
 In 2011 a review of the building found that it was in "poor" shape.

 King George County Public Schools operates non-DoDEA public schools in King George County.
-Most off-post persons associated with NSF Dahlgren send their children to King George County schools.
-The King George County school Potomac Elementary School is in proximity to the entrance to NSWC Dahlgren.
+Most off-post persons associated with NSWCDD send their children to King George County Schools.
+Potomac Elementary School, operated by King George County Schools, is in proximity to the main entrance to NSWC Dahlgren.
 King George High School is the local county high school.